The holiday season is officially underway (even though it feels like fall just started)!

 Take a deep breath.

-Here are five easy, straight-forward ways to help eliminate some of that stress you might be feeling as the holiday season approaches.
+Here are seven easy, straight-forward ways to help eliminate some of that stress you might be feeling as the holiday season approaches.

 1. Don't take on more than you can handle.